No products found.

 The slim size and the lightweight design are probably the cause of the short battery life.
 Both wireless models, Trekz Air and Trekz Titanium offer at least six hours of continuous music and calls on a single full charge.

-If you’re a heavy user, hitting the gym daily, or setting out for a run, you’ll probably charge them overnight every 2 or 3 days.
+If you exercise regularly, such as going to the gym or running, you will likely need to charge your devices overnight every 2 or 3 days.
 Factor in occasional phone calls and some YouTube videos, then charging frequency increases.

 However, the quick-charge mode saves you precious time.
 It lets you charge the Trekz Air for just 15 minutes for an hour of battery life.
 It’s quite helpful if you charge them while you’re getting ready for a run or a workout.